Did you ever think you would be unable to finish your first novel?

 I have a pretty long list of celebrity encounters, thanks to my days in the music industry and my active status on the convention circuit (when there’s not a global pandemic).
 The pinnacle remains William Shatner, whom I met at the Albuquerque Comic Con.
-I usually meet celebs in green rooms and pre-event mingles, but this time around, I wanted to get a photo booth pic.
+I usually meet celebs in green rooms and pre-event mingles, but this time around, I wanted a photo booth pic.
 When it was my turn to pose with Captain Kirk, I couldn’t help but do this:

 What is your favorite quote?